chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 #Step 6: Diffusion, resistance and overall permeability
 The final step computes first the diffusion along the z-axis, combines the result with the free energy profile data to obtain the resistance along the z-axis and finally integrates the resistance at each z-window to obtain an overall permeability coefficient estimate.

+>./windows/wham_run/diffusion directory

 For details on the position-dependent diffusion and resistance calculations please see the following publication from Gerhard Hummer: http://iopscience.iop.org/article/10.1088/1367-2630/7/1/034/meta

-The following methods is based up that used by Carpenter et al (also linked at the top of this tutorial): http://dx.doi.org/10.1016/j.bpj.2014.06.024
+The following methods is based on that used by Carpenter et al (also linked at the top of this tutorial): http://dx.doi.org/10.1016/j.bpj.2014.06.024

 The position-dependent diffusion is calculated as: